Interactive Task Planning with Language Models: Acknowledgement

 Philipp Wu was supported in part by the NSF Graduate Research Fellowship Program.
 We thank the Machine Common Sense project and ONR MURI award number N00014-21-1-2801.
 We thank Valts Blukis for the insightful and valuable discussion.
+Pieter Abbeel holds concurrent appointments as a Professor at UC Berkeley and as an Amazon Scholar.
+This paper describes work performed at UC Berkeley and is not associated with Amazon.